dhis2/dhis2-releases/releases/2.34/README.md

 ## Web API and Data model

 - A new entity and API resource is introduced called `Visualization`, located at `/api/visualizations`.
 The visualization entity merges the previous `ReportTable` and `Chart` entities and API resources.
 The corresponding API endpoints `/api/reportTables` and `/api/charts` will be functional for some time but will be removed in the future and we recommend clients to migrate as soon as possible.
-This also implies that report tables and charts cannot be exchanged between systems using the `/api/metadata` endpint, instead, metadata should be exchanged as visualizations.
+This also implies that report tables and charts cannot be exchanged between systems using the `/api/metadata` endpoint, instead, metadata should be exchanged as visualizations.

 - The `/api/configuration/settings` and `/api/configuration/settings/filter` endpoints have been removed.